bioexcel/qmmm_benchmark_suite/README.md

 qmmm_forces_with_gaussian_LG, in isolation for the sake of convenient performance analysis and optimisation.
-This subroutine computes the contribution to the forces due to the long range part of the QM/MM potential using the Gaussian Expansion of the Electrostatic Potential (GEEP) and with periodic boundary conditions.
+This subroutine computes the contribution to the forces due to the long range part of the QM/MM potential using the Gaussian Expansion of the Electrostatic Potential (GEEP) with periodic boundary conditions.

 The kernel benchmarks were created by running the corresponding whole application benchmark in order to generate the data that feeds into the kernel on a single MPI rank.